ahoshiro/Mongo-Scraper/readme.md

 # New York Times Article Scraper

 ## Overview
-An app that scrapes articles from the New York Times website and lets users save articles and leave comments on the latest news.
+An app that scrapes articles from the New York Times website and lets users save articles and comment on the latest news.

 ![Website](https://github.com/ahoshiro/Mongo-Scraper.git)